Carbonhell/SmartDisplay/dynamodb-to-mqtt/README.md

 You also need to change the AWS_IOT_ENDPOINT const in the main.rs file to the ATS endpoint of your profile MQTT endpoint.
 You can find it in the AWS console MQTT client.

+The AWS endpoint is hardcoded as localhost (for localstack).

 # How to run
 cargo build --bin dynamodb-to-mqtt cargo lambda watch